-Owning and maintaining a vehicle is expensive, so it’s important to act proactively and set aside money in your emergency fund to cover unexpected repairs.
-When your car’s electrical system acts up, get a diagnosis from a qualified mechanic right away.
-Doing so could save you from being stranded on the road or from having to pay for more extensive and expensive automotive repairs down the line.
+Owning and maintaining a vehicle can be expensive — ideally, you’ll want to act proactively and set aside money in your emergency fund to cover unexpected repairs, but there are ways to cope, even if you haven’t.
+Either way, when your car’s electrical system acts up, get a diagnosis from a qualified mechanic right away.
+Doing so could save you from being stranded on the road or from having to pay for more expensive repairs down the line.

 As with other types of repairs, car electrical repair costs vary wildly, depending on the type of car you drive, how old it is and where you live.
 This table shows a range of prices for common electrical system repairs at a dealership’s repair shop:

 |How much it costs to fix car electrical problems|